Lee Wei

-Lee Wei (李威 (Lí Ui); born 9 July 1980) is a Taiwanese actor and singer.
+Lee Wei (李威 (Lí Ui); born 9 July 1980 as Li Yi-wei 李翊玮 (Li Yiwei, Lee I-wei)) is a Taiwanese actor and singer.

 Personal life

 After retiring from the entertainment industry, Lee became a devout Buddhist.
-In February 2025, Lee was detained and named as a suspect in the murder of a woman whose body was found in the meeting place of a Buddhist group in Daan District, Taipei in 2024.
+In February 2025, Lee was detained and named as a suspect in the murder of a woman named Tsai (蔡), Him and 13 other people were detained and named as a suspect as well. whose body was found in the meeting place of a Buddhist group in Daan District, Taipei in 2024.
 He was released after posting bail along with his wife, surnamed Chien.